TheFBplus/pc-ex/docs/md/classes/MeshInstance_EX.md

 • **visibleThisFrame**: `boolean`

-Read this value in {@link Layer#onPostCull} to determine if the object is actually going to be rendered.
+Read this value in Layer#onPostCull to determine if the object is actually going to be rendered.

 #### Inherited from